xxxyyyzzz3984/NormaChain/README.md

-# BlockChain Platform
+# Smart Home BlockChain Platform

-This project is a novel two-layer blockchain architecture, a consortium chain and a public chain.
+This project is a novel two-layer blockchain architecture for smart home, a consortium chain and a public chain.
 In the consortium chain, PBFT is performed to reach a concensus; in the public chain, the nodes are passively waiting for the concensus decision.

 ## Installation/Getting Started